geengene/14_Exabloom_Technical_Test/Backend/README.md

 - [!] there is no contact.name

 `I said I went to heaven because I thought it would get me attention."
 The admission created a firestorm within the worlds of evangelical faith and Christian publishing`
+...
 `I'm curious to see it with my kids.
 We're a dog-loving family.
 They're "man`

+Demonstrates the query performance
+Discusses the optimization strategies employed Addresses any challenges encountered and how they were overcome